MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-stylesheets-property.md

 ---
 title: "StyleSheets Property"
-description: "Specifies the list of stylesheets to include in the control add-in.
-The stylesheets could be local files in the package or references to external files using the http or the https protocol." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Specifies the list of stylesheets to include in the control add-in." ms.author: solsen ms.custom: na ms.date: 06/23/2021